noamelf/pycubator/slides/content/05-files-modules-and-stdlib.md

-# Files, modules and stdlib
+# Files, modules and the stdlib
 ### Pycubator

 ---